 - Sydney Ocean Outfall Tunnels.

-The Allen Neyland Memorial Award is made to an Australian for outstanding achievement associated with tunnelling and underground excavation and construction and is presented at the Australian Tunnelling Conference, normally held every three years.
-The 15th Australian Tunnelling Conference will be held in Sydney in September 2014.
+The Allen Neyland Tunnelling Achievement Award is made to an Australian for outstanding achievement associated with tunnelling and underground excavation and construction and is presented at the Australian Tunnelling Conference, normally held every three years.
+The 16th Australian Tunnelling Conference is to be held in Melbourne in 2020.

 The Award shall be made by a decision of the ATS Executive Committee.
 Non-membership of the Association does not preclude nomination.